hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tinytroupe/profiling.rst

 Description
 -------------------------
 These functions, `plot_age_distribution` and `plot_interest_distribution`, are designed to create visualizations of agent populations' characteristics.
-They extract age and interest data from a list of `TinyPerson` agents and generate histograms and pie charts, respectively, to illustrate the distribution of these attributes.
+They extract age and interest data from a list of `TinyPerson` agents and generate histograms and pie charts, respectively, to illuStarte the distribution of these attributes.
 Crucially, each function returns a Pandas DataFrame containing the raw data used for plotting, allowing for further analysis or customization.

 Execution steps
 -------------------------